ashtonesawyer/secdevops/hw4/hw4.md

     - sysrc qemu_guest_agent_enable="YES"
     - reboot
 ```

-After creating the template as above, I also added another NIC using the web
-UI.
-Go to template-freebsd > Hardware > Add > Network Device and add a E1000
-on the internal network.
-I also changed net0 from virtio to e1000.

 # Terraform (OpenTofu)
 I split my terraform script up into two files: one for the provider and one for